 Recognizing the growth of the parish and the needs of the school, Fr.
 Gordon Yahner established the St. Hilary Growth Committee in 1994.
 After extensive research, this committee recommended a three-phase building project.
 In 1997 enrollment rose above 600.
-During this year a second floor, housing 8 classrooms, a faculty lounge and workroom, and a conference room, was completed.
+During this year a second floor, housing eight classrooms, a faculty lounge and workroom, and a conference room, was completed.
 At the same time, the school office area was expanded and remodeled.
-It now includes an outer waiting area, workroom, supply room, assistant principal’s office, principal’s office and clinic.
+It now includes an outer waiting area, copy room, three office spaces, and a clinic.

 The second phase of the building project concentrated on improvements at the Church.
 The third phase of the building project included the renovation of a new art room, a science lab, the completion of gymnasium/locker rooms, a meeting room, staff office and a faculty lounge.
 School enrollment peaked at 726 in the 2004-2005 school year.

 Our mission is to keep Christ at the center of all that we do.
 In partnership with our parents and parish community, we will inspire our students, through innovative and challenging academic experiences, to be leaders capable of making a positive change in the world.